carrol74/lbs/lab2/Report.md

 | ![image-20250417153324946](./report_img/image-20250417153324946.png) | ![image-20250417153356662](./report_img/image-20250417153356662.png) |
 | ![image-20250417162655885](./report_img/image-20250417162655885.png) | ![image-20250417162729710](./report_img/image-20250417162729710.png) |

+From info frame we know the address of saved ebp and eip (return address), which is right after 256 ‘A’s padding in our gdb breakpoint analysis.

+To overwrite the return address, we need to overflow the buffer (256 bytes) and save ebp (4 bytes), in total 260 bytes.
+The return address should point to the middle of NOPs, and then slides to our shellcode.

 We can see that the saved ebp has been overwritten by "\tBB\t" and save eip has been overwritten by "CC\n".
 This matches  the stack addresses we had drawn up, confirming that the buffer overflow worked as expected.

 Note that gdb can only debug a setuid or setgid program if the debugger is running as root.
 So when continue in gdb we would see fopen error.
 Instead, use inspection commands to determine whether the overflow succeeded in following steps.